MarekFirsowicz/analog_stopwatch/README.md

 #User Manual
 ## set time
-hover minutes, seconds ring and use mose wheel or left and right mouse button to set time/ on touch screeens touch numbers on each ring to set time/
+hover over hours, minutes, seconds ring and use mouse wheel or left and right mouse button to set time/ on touch screeens touch numbers on each ring to set time/
 ## play, pause, reset time
-click specific button
+click specific button action (see icons on each button)